FionaMacNeill/portfolio/content/authors/fiona/_index.md

 superuser: true

 # Role/position/tagline
-role: Researcher, Designer, Educator
+role: UX Researcher and LX Practitioner

 # Short bio (displayed in user profile at end of posts)
-bio: I am a habitual problem solver, resolute defender of accessibility, and I want to make human-computer interaction better for everybody.
+bio: Passionate about creating inclusive and accessible experiences, tools, and services for learning and doing.

 # Interests to show in About widget
 interests: